Altinn/altinn-application-owner-system/README.md

 The system uses Maskinporten to authenticate the application owner.

-- The org needs to be registrated as a client
+- The org needs to be registered as a client

 ## Configuration

-As part of this project you find a PowerShell script to deploy
+As part of this project, you find a PowerShell script to deploy the solution to an Azure Subscription

 ### Prerequisites

+- You have an Azure subscription that you can log in to and create resources
-- Org is registred with a client in maskinporten and you have the clientId
+- Org is registred with a client in MaskinPorten and you have the clientId
 - You have the certificate for that client with password
 - The client is an application owner in Altinn